csvql/jcql/REPORT.md

    The error is being _built up_ from bottom to the top.
 An example of this error can be found in [Figure 16](#figure-16).

    The error takes place when type checking the `else` statement and return an error displaying the expression.
 As we go up to the expression evaluator, we combine the error with the overall `case` statement and then finally this is output to `stderr`.
-Simil

 2. Import errors